kumahq/kuma/docs/madr/decisions/049-meshexternalservice-api.md

 Cluster name: `meshexternalservice_{policyName}`, so for the policy name above, it would look like: `meshexternalservice_httpbin`.

 Listener name: we don't need new listeners, only filter chain matches.
 We will create filter chain matches to match traffic.
-For TLS and TCP traffic, we will name them `meshexternalservice_{policyName}` because each listener points to the cluster.
+For TLS and TCP traffic, we will name them `meshexternalservice_{resourceName}` because each listener points to the cluster.
 For `HTTP` traffic, we will name them `meshexternalservice_http_{port}` because we can distinguish the traffic on routes based on host header.

 #### Extensability